 The Fresh Roast is a brilliant first roaster for someone who wants to try roasting some beans without getting too committed.
-It’s budget-friendly and easy to use since you can see the beans in the glass container while they are changing color.
+It’s budget-friendly and beginner-friendly since you can see the beans in the glass container while they are changing color.

-The roaster also has a chaff collector which is fantastic if you’re roasting indoor at home (trust me on this one).
+The roaster also has a chaff collector which is fantastic if you’re roasting indoors at home (trust me on this one).
 There’s also a cooling cycle built in.

 This is an incredibly simple small batch coffee roaster for somebody who wants to try roasting at home without any real illusions of producing something outstanding.
 It’s easy to pour the beans in and out.
 Aside from that, the main point of this thing is that it’s cheap.